If you have a child at school then ” World Book Day” is probably one of those events that you dread. And leave until the last minute.

 Pirates Love Underpants – most boys have a pirate costume, stick a pair of pants over the top and you can be one of the underpant loving pirates!
 Without the pants they could be a pirate from Treasure Island or Peter Pan.

 Matilda – This has got to be the easiest one.
-Blue dress, pile of books to carry, done.
+Blue dress, a pile of books to carry, done.
 (She didn’t actually have a red ribbon in the book so I think you can get away without one!)

 Charlie Bucket – find some scruffy clothes, make a golden ticket and you’ve got Charlie from Charlie and the Chocolate Factory.
 Got to love Roald Dahl for easy characters to copy!